arpitaanand-0101/blood-donation-management-system/README.md

-# blood-donation-management-system
-Academic mini-project for managing blood donation data
+# Blood Donation Management System

+This is an academic mini-project created for college submission.

+I am a beginner and this project was built for learning purposes.